 Like the arithmetic mean, the geometric mean finds the center of a dataset.
 While the arithmetic mean finds the center by summing the values and dividing by the number of observations, the geometric mean finds the center by multiplying and then taking a root of the product.

 Based on the calculation methods, the arithmetic mean is the better statistic when adding data is appropriate, while the geometric mean is better when you need to multiply the data.

 Use the geometric mean when your subject area requires you to multiply your values or uses exponents.
 For example, use the geometric mean for interest rates, rates of return, and data that follow the lognormal distribution.
 All these applications involve multiplication (i.e., products) rather than addition.
 For example, interest rate calculations include multiplying the principal by the rate.
 Additionally, the multiplication of random variables often produces lognormal distributions.

 In this post, learn when to use the geometric mean and how to interpret it.
 I’ll also show you how to find the geometric mean using its formula.
 We’ll work through a real-life example of when it’s appropriate to use the geometric mean.

 How to Find the Geometric Mean

 - X = the values of your variable.

 - n = the number of values in your dataset.

-To describe this process using words, the geometric mean is the nth root of the product of n values.
+To describe this process using words, the geometric mean formula takes the nth root of the product of n values.

 To find the geometric mean, multiply all your values together and then take a root of it.
 The root depends on the number of values in your dataset.
 If you have two values, take the square root.
 With three values take the cube root.
 With four values, take the 4th root, and so on.